AlexMKX/LenovoSleepFix/Readme.md

 1. Starts stopped services on lid open

 how to use :
+1. Download https://github.com/AlexMKX/LenovoSleepFix/raw/master/Release/OnSleep.exe and save it where it will reside (it don't copy itself anywhere)
 1. Open elevated command prompt
 1. run OnSleep.exe --install
 1. Check events in event log for any problems.